 Here are a few links that should help with any further questions you may have about the Photon Weather Shield:

-- Photon Weather Shield Schematic – Lots of juicy details found here.
+- Schematic (PDF) -- Lots of juicy details found here.

 If you would like to use the Photon and the Weather shield with Microsoft's cloud service, Azure, check out this great tutorial by Paul DeCarlo.